• Skip to main content

 I just cannot get enough of the white bechamel that mixes slowly with the savory tomato sauce within the layers.
 Such a great match.

-On top of being so good, I worked really hard to keep this recipe as easy and straight forward as possible.
+On top of being so good, I worked really hard to keep this recipe as easy and straightforward as possible.
 It still does take some time to prepare, but compared to other lasagna recipes I have made before, this one definitely is simpler.

-The lentil marinara sauce only requires 7 ingredients and the super easy bechamel sauce can be made under 10 minutes while the marinara is simmering.
+The lentil marinara sauce only requires 7 ingredients and the super easy bechamel sauce can be made in under 10 minutes while the marinara is simmering.
 Also, using oven-ready lasagna noodles makes the lasagna-making process so much easier.

 I also love that this lasagna recipe is wholesome and actually rich in fiber and plant-based protein.
 I didn't load it up with veggies like I often do, but the shredded carrots (yes yes, it is hiding in the sauce!), lentils and tomatoes make this meal nutrient-dense.